beatrixvv/Sliding-Puzzle-Game/README.md

 ## Program structure
 1. Take the input of the dimension of the puzzle.
 2. Create the ordered list and the randomized list.
-  a.
-Reformat the lists to form a nested list of the ordered list (the solved puzzle).
+    - Reformat the lists to form a nested list of the ordered list (the solved puzzle).
-  b.
-Reformat the lists to form a nested list of the randomized list (the puzzle).
+    - Reformat the lists to form a nested list of the randomized list (the puzzle).
-    i.
-Check if the puzzle is solvable or not. ii.
-If it is not solvable, reshuffle the list.
+      * Check if the puzzle is solvable or not.
+      * If it is not solvable, reshuffle the list.
-3. Take the input of the four letters used for the movement during the game.
+4. Take the input of the four letters used for the movement during the game.
-4. Print the puzzle.
+5. Print the puzzle.
-5. While the puzzle is not ordered,
+6. While the puzzle is not ordered,
-  a.
-The program will print different output according to the position of the blank tile.
+    - The program will print different output according to the position of the blank tile.
-  b.
-The user can swap the tiles in the puzzle if the letters are inputted before, and it is a valid movement in the puzzle.
+    -	The user can swap the tiles in the puzzle if the letters are inputted before, and it is a valid movement in the puzzle.
-  c.
-The program will print the updated puzzle.
+    -	The program will print the updated puzzle.
-6. If the puzzle is solved, the program will print the number of steps used and ask if the user wants to play again or end the game.
+7. If the puzzle is solved, the program will print the number of steps used and ask if the user wants to play again or end the game.